Answer all the questions

 Topic: Figurative Language

-⭐ The phrase "last head count" uses "head count" as a synecdoche, where "heads" (a part of the body) represent people.
-In this case, "head count" is used to refer to the total number of people, a common example of using a part to represent the whole.
+The phrase "last head count" uses "head count" as synecdoche.
+In this case, "heads" (part of the body) stands for people, representing the whole group of people in the school.
+This is a common way of using a part to represent the whole.

 Read the passage and answer Questions 21 to 25.